rbaghbanli/sentence/README.md

 Use method *parse* to parse expression string.
-If successful method returns NULL, otherwise it returns pointer to the position in the string where parser stopped.
+If successful method returns NULL, otherwise it returns pointer to the position in the string where the parser stopped.

-Use method *set* to set variable value.
+Use methods *set* to set variable value.
 It returns reference to the *sentence* object for easy chaining.

-Use methods *num* or *str* to evaluate expression as a number or a string accordingly.
+Use methods *evaluate* to evaluate expression as a number or a string.

+Use method *reset* to reset parser, and to remove all variables, user-defined constants and functions.

 Method *set* can be used before or after the *parse*.
 During the parsing any alphanumeric sequence not identified as